MrTheBino/shadowrun6-lw/README.md

 ![Foundry v10](https://img.shields.io/badge/foundry-v10-green)

 This system is a Shadowrun 6 lightweight implementation.
 It's easy to use and almost no auto calculations are done.
-Everything can be entered manually.
+Everything can be entered manually assited with some help.
 There's a simple roll dialog and you can do manual dice pool rolls with the chat command **/srr X**.
 The system doesn't include any book materials and you will have to enter it for yourself.
 This system is completely Unofficial.